 I love my work and it permeates my life.
 However, I love my family even more.
 I am blessed with a beautiful and supportive wife, Tara.
 Tara and I met in 1996 when I still had very long hair, earrings, no college degree and only duct taped cushions for a bed and no furniture in my run down apartment in Duluth, MN that cost me $275 a month to rent.
 I did have an excellent view of Lake Superior, an impressive library, a Chrysler K-car wagon and a striking travel log.

 Tara and I married in New Orleans June 19, 1999.
 We have two wonderful children Ashby and Roesevelt.
 They are the greatest source of joy in my life.
-We currently reside in San Diego, CA. In my free time I enjoy cycling, photography, road trips with my family and I have a voracity for reading.
+We currently reside in San Diego, CA. In my free time I enjoy running, camping, road trips with my family and I have a voracity for reading.

 The first two interviews are below are audio.
 Both of these will give you a really good idea about who I am.